 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risks of failure to achieve policies, aims and objectives and can therefore only provide reasonable but not absolute protection.
-The management of risk is an ongoing process designed to identify, prioritise and manage the risks to the achievement of the Council's aims and objectives and maximise opportunities.
+The management of risk is an ongoing process designed to identify, prioritise and manage risks to the achievement of the Council's aims and objectives, and maximise opportunities.

-The governance framework has been in place at Teignbridge District Council for the year ended 31 March 2017 and up to the date we approved the statement of accounts.
+The governance framework has been in place at Teignbridge District Council for the year ended 31 March 2018 and up to the date we approved the statement of accounts.

-Examples of the processes we have in place to achieve the key elements within the framework are as follows:
+Examples of the things we do to comply with the good governance principles are as follows: